On Data Thinning for Model Validation in Small Area Estimation: Empirical Analysis and Model Comparison

 where $x_i^\top$ is the $i$th row of $[\mathbf{1} \mid G_p]$ and $p \in \{3, 6, 9, \ldots, 60\}$.
 We use a Bayesian implementation and use the posterior mean as our point estimate.
 For the coefficients $\beta$, we place an improper flat prior $\pi(\beta)\propto 1$.
 For the random-effect variance, we use a proper inverse-gamma prior $\sigma^2 \sim \mathrm{IG}(a,b)$ with $a=b=0.001$.
 The chosen parameters provide a diffuse prior over practically relevant values.

-\paragraph{Evaluation:} We evaluate model selection methods against the \textit{average oracle basis} $p^*$, the number of basis functions that minimizes mean squared error averaged across all $S$ simulated samples:
+\paragraph{Evaluation:} Here, model selection is the task of selecting the basis count $p$ within a single nested family of Fay--Herriot models.
+We evaluate the selected number of basis functions against the \textit{average oracle basis} $p^*$, the number of basis functions that minimizes mean squared error averaged across all $S$ simulated samples:

-where $\tilde{\theta}_i^{(s)}(p)$ denotes the posterior mean from the model with $p$ basis functions fitted to the $s$th sample.
-The average oracle basis is remarkably stable: it is $p^* = 15$ for all three proportional allocation designs and also for equal allocation designs except $n = 30$, where it drops to $p^* = 12$.
+where $\tilde{\theta}_i^{(s)}(p)$ denotes the posterior mean for area $i$ from the model with $p$ basis functions fitted to the $s$th sample.
+The target $\theta_i$ is the fixed finite-population mean from Assumption~\ref{assump:framework}, common to all candidate models; only the predictor $\tilde{\theta}_i^{(s)}(p)$ varies with $p$.
+Consequently, $p^*$ is not model-dependent: it is a single reference value, determined by the data-generating truth and the survey design.
+The average oracle basis is remarkably stable: $p^* = 15$ for all three proportional allocation designs and also for equal allocation designs except $n = 30$, where it drops to $p^* = 12$.
 Both values are well below the $p \approx 28$ suggested by the \citet{hughes_dimension_2013} heuristic.

 Let $\check{p}_s$ denote the basis count selected by a given method on sample $s = 1, \ldots, S$.
 We report two complementary metrics: \begin{itemize} \item \textit{Root mean squared error}: $\mathrm{RMSE} := \bigl(S^{-1} \sum_s (\check{p}_s - p^*)^2\bigr)^{1/2}$, measuring typical error in the selected basis count. \item \textit{Mean bias}: $\mathrm{Mean\ Bias} := S^{-1} \sum_s (\check{p}_s - p^*)$, indicating whether a method systematically under-selects (negative) or over-selects (positive) relative to the oracle. \end{itemize} RMSE and bias together characterize a method's selection accuracy and directional tendency.